thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-The practice of building models of the world and staying alert for special situations when you something jumps out.
-You can test if your beliefs hold up, if you accept the outcome as a grade on your problem-solving method.
+The practice of building models of the world and staying alert for special situations when something jumps out at you.
+You can test your beliefs if you accept the outcome as a grade on your problem-solving method.
+It is something.
 Learning becomes a game when your judgment carries the burden of uncertainty fr.

 ---